SherifKamalSalem/MTMsTask/README.md

 # GetYourGuideTask
 GetYourGuideTask is an iOS application built as take-home assessment at GetYourGuide.
-Built Using [MVVM (Model-View-ViewModel] (https://en.wikipedia.org/wiki/Model–view–viewmodel) and Clean Architecture concepts
+Built Using [MVVM](https://en.wikipedia.org/wiki/Model–view–viewmodel) and Clean Architecture concepts

 ### Run Requirements